RIPE-NCC/dnssec-labs/README.md

 FreeBSD# unzip master.zip

 ```

-then, just run the main script in a tmux terminal
+then, just run the main script in a tmux terminal, after installing it

 ```shell